flatcar/Flatcar/draft.md

 ## Membership

+### Founding term

+The first Steering Committee term (the "founding term") uses fixed starting parameters so the project can bootstrap the Committee before full election rules exist:

+- **Size:** 5 seats, with no distinction between seat types.
+- **Length:** 1 year.
+- **Candidate eligibility:** any Maintainer or recognized Contributor is automatically eligible to stand.
+Known and active community members/users are also eligible, but only after passing a vetting process run by the Maintainers (this vetting applies to community members/users only, not to Maintainers or Contributors).
+- **Voter eligibility:** all Maintainers and Contributors are eligible to vote.
+  Active, recognized community members/users may also vote if they request voting rights and are approved by the Maintainer Council.
+- **Voting method:** ranked-choice voting.

+One of the founding term Committee's primary responsibilities is to define the rules for seat count, seat types, eligibility, terms, staggering, company representation, and the voting method to be used from the second term onward (see "Founding mandate" below).
+Until the founding Committee publishes those rules, the sections below describe only the founding term; all values for subsequent terms are marked X pending that work.

 ### Size

+- **Founding term:** 5 seats (see "Founding term" above).
-The Steering Committee has X seats.
+- **Subsequent terms:** The Steering Committee has X seats.

 ### Seat types

+- **Founding term:** No seat types; all 5 seats are the same.
-The Steering Committee may include one or more categories of seats, such as:
+- **Subsequent terms:** The Steering Committee may include one or more categories of seats, such as:

   - **Contributor seats:** held by people selected based on project contribution.
   - **Community seats:** held by people selected to represent the broader community.
   - **Other seat categories** as the project may choose to define.

   The exact number and type of seats is X.

 ### Eligibility

+- **Founding term:** see "Founding term" above.
+- **Subsequent terms:**

   Eligibility to stand for the Steering Committee is X.

   Eligibility to vote in Steering Committee elections is X.

 ### Terms

-Members serve X-year terms.
+- **Founding term:** 1 year.
+- **Subsequent terms:** 2 years.

 A member may serve for at most X consecutive terms / X consecutive years.